bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 that the compression package would include it by default (or have a plugin) to download the model.
-For example, photos are so common that we conceivably have a single latent variable model for photos (e.g. something along the lines of ImageNet).
+For example, photos are so common that we conceivably have a single latent variable model for photos (e.g. something along the lines of ImageNet model).
 This would enable the compression encoder/decoder package to include it and encode images or whatever data distribution it is trained on.
 For the experiments below, I don't include the model size but if I did, it would be much worse.
 I think the benefits are only realized if you can amortize the cost of sending the model over a huge dataset.

-**Discretization**: Another thing that the above discussion glossed over is how to encoder/decode continuous variables.
+**Discretization**: Another thing that the above discussion glossed over is how to encode/decode continuous variables.
 ANS (and similar entropy coders) work on discrete symbols -- not continuous values.
 Many popular latent variable models also have continuous latent variables (e.g. normally distributed), so there needs to be a discretization step to be able to send them over the wire (we're